AlonCG/cdf-local/README.md

 - `-Force:$true`, appends `--force-recreate --renew-anon-volumes` to the `docker compose up` command
 - `-Detach:$true`, appends `--detach` to the `docker compose up` command

+The companion files ...
-The companion `docker-down.ps1` runs `docker compose down` on all containers.
+`docker-down.ps1` runs `docker compose down` on all containers, `docker-stop.ps1` runs `docker compose stop` on all containers.

 ----------